1192: Richard The Lionheart is captured in Vienna.

 1606: The English colonial expedition to America, consisting of the ships Discovery, Godspeed and Susan Constant, departs Blackwall, London to found Jamestown, Virginia.

 1688: William of Orange’s troops arrive in London.

 1699: Tsar Peter The Great orders the Russian New Year be changed from September 1 to January 1.

-1917: Cheka formed – Soviet state security force and forerunner to the KGB, under Felix Dzerzhinsky after decree by Lenin.
+1917: Cheka, the Soviet security force and forerunner to the KGB, is formed under Felix Dzerzhinsky.

-1924: Adolph Hitler is freed from jail early, having served only nine months of a five-year sentence for the “Beer Hall Putsch”.
+1924: Adolf Hitler is released from prison early, having served only nine months of a five-year sentence for the “Beer Hall Putsch”.

 1955: Cardiff is proclaimed the capital city of Wales.

 1960: The Viet Cong forms in South Vietnam.

 1967: Folk singer Joan Baez is sentenced to 45 days in prison after being arrested during an anti-Vietnam War demonstration.

 1973: Spanish Prime Minister, Admiral Luis Carrero Blanco, is killed in a car bomb attack in Madrid.
 On the same day, singer Bobby Darin (Walden Cassotto) died aged 37 in the recovery room after heart surgery.